chrispysz/asmscan-proteinbert-run/README.md

    `prob`: predicted probability of the highest-scoring subsequence within the primary sequence to be amyloidogenic

+   `beg`: beginning position of the highest-scoring sequence

+   `end`: ending position of the highest-scoring sequence

    `frag`: highest-scoring amino-acid sequence within the primary sequence